Greg Meredith discusses the implications of proof of stake economics with Isaac DeFrain and Steve Ross-Talbot.

 Greg: Well, that’s a very good analogy.
 Especially when you extend the analogy: there’s highways and gas stations and all kinds of infrastructure.
 It goes pretty deep.
 That also has implications for supply chain management and logistics.
 So all of these industries are interwoven in a particular way.
 It’s very hard to move the needle, to get people to move over in a particular way.
 Since we’ve got Steve on the call, I just want to see if that lands for you, Steve.
 Is that making sense to you?

 Steve: Yes it is.
 I mean, just a little interjection.
 I had this bizarre experience early in January, where the University of the Third Age, as it is called in the UK, which is really university for people that are retired.
 My dad’s in it and he’s 88.
 They asked me to do a talk on blockchain; the science and technology.
 I go in there and obviously, I’m old enough to be their son, all of them.
 I walk them through some of the hidden economics in the world as public blockchains.
-What was really interesting in my investigations into this was I looked at some public data about the bitcoin blockchain: number of transactions per second, and some anecdotal evidence that people have often said that the every day bitcoin’s blockchain, the same amount of energy as the entire island of Ireland.
+What was really interesting in my investigations into this was I looked at some public data about the bitcoin blockchain: number of transactions per second, and some anecdotal evidence that people have often said that every day bitcoin’s blockchain uses the same amount of energy as the entire island of Ireland.

 So I thought to myself, wouldn’t it be a good idea to put a number on that and look at actually what’s the hidden cost that we can calculate without thinking about the environmental aspects?
 Just the hidden cost of all the electricity spent across all the miners, because that’s who actually pays for it.
 For every transaction that’s not the block, but for every transaction that you do on bitcoin, the actual costs that you don’t see is just shy of $10.